-Gaming keyboards are notorious for being bright, big, and really loud.
-That might be okay if you live alone, but the sound will become frustrating to your significant other or roommate after a while.
+Gaming keyboards are notorious for being bright, big, and loud.
+That might be okay if you live alone, but the sound will frustrate your significant other or roommate after a while.
 But why are they so loud?

 - 1. Plastic rattling against plastic